openfaas/docs/docs/openfaas-cloud/intro.md

-OpenFaaS Cloud is: GitOps for your functions with native GitHub integrations
+OpenFaaS Cloud is: the same OpenFaaS you know and love, but packaged as a multi-user platform with git integration, CI/CD, secrets and HTTPS included.

 Read an introduction to [OpenFaaS Cloud on Alex Ellis' blog](https://blog.alexellis.io/introducing-openfaas-cloud/)